Exploring Dense Retrieval for Dialogue Response Selection: Experiments

 \section{Experiments}

-To test our proposed DR-BERT model and end-to-end framework, we conduct two experiments: re-rank and full-rank experiments.
-For re-rank experiment, we follow the previous evaluation protocol \cite{Gu2020SpeakerAwareBF,Su2021DialogueRS,han-etal-2021-fine}, which tests whether the baseline models could accurately rank a small size of candidate set based on their corresponding dialog context.
-For full-rank experiment, baselines are required to select proper responses from the whole corpus, and the quality of these responses are measured by human evaluation.
-It should be noted that the previous datasets are either domain-specific or hard to understand, which brings difficulty to our human annotations in the full-rank experiment.
-Thus, we also release a high-quality multi-turn dialogue response selection corpus, named \textbf{R}estoration200k for \textbf{R}esponse \textbf{S}election (RRS), and all of our human annotations in full-rank experiments are collected on its test set.
+We test our proposed DR-BERT model under two evaluation settings: re-rank and full-rank evaluation.
+We follow the conventional evaluation protocol \cite{Gu2020SpeakerAwareBF,Su2021DialogueRS,han-etal-2021-fine} for the re-rank evaluation, which tests whether the baseline models can accurately rank a small candidate set based on their corresponding dialogue context.
+For the full-rank evaluation, the models are required to select proper responses from the whole corpus, and the quality of the top-1 searched responses is measured by human evaluation.
+Nevertheless, the conventional benchmark datasets are either domain-specific or contain many ambiguous cases, which brings difficulty to our human annotators in the full-rank evaluation.
+Therefore, to facilitate future research in this direction, we build a new high-quality multi-turn dialogue response selection corpus, named \textbf{R}estoration200k for \textbf{R}esponse \textbf{S}election (RRS).
+We then conduct both re-rank and full-rank evaluations on this newly-introduced dataset.